-The role of the scientific council is set out along the lines of the ministerial order on the framework of the IRSEM.
-As mentioned, the scientific council, “proposes research themes; communicates on the scientific program of the institute and on the outreach and partnership policy; formulates opinions on the scientific quality of work submitted by the Institute management; and is to be consulted for awarding of prizes and research grants”.
+The role of the Academic Advisory Council is set out along the lines of the order on the framework of the IRSEM.
+As mentioned, the Academic Advisory Council, “proposes research themes; communicates on the scientific program of the institute and on the outreach and partnership policy; formulates opinions on the scientific quality of work submitted by the Institute management; and is to be consulted for awarding of prizes and research grants”.

 According to the ministerial order, the Scientific council is said to gather, “10 qualified individuals recognised for their scientific competencies, appointed by the decision of the Defence Minister, on the proposal of the Director of the institute, for a period of 3 years and renewable once”.

 → See the ministerial order of 01/02/2017 which appoints the following 8 non-resident experts.
 Following the recent April 2021 amendment, 2 additional members will be appointed soon:

 Professor Philippe Boulanger (FRA, geography, University of Paris-Sorbonne)

 Professor Boulanger holds a “agrégation”, France’s highest Diploma of Education, as well as a PhD in Geography.
 He is currently teaching at Sorbonne University and is a member of the Administration Council of the Société de Géographie in Paris.
 He has previously participated in the 47th session of the "Armament and Economy of Defence" program at the IHEDN.
 Furthermore, he has subsequently held academic positions, such as Director of the Geography Department of University Paris-4 Sorbonne in Abu Dhabi (2006-2009), Associate Professor at Sorbonne University (2000-2010) and member of the National Council of Universities (2003-2007).
 Professor Boulanger also teaches a seminar on military geography, in which he specialises in, at the Department of Geography at the Ecole Normale Supérieure in Paris.